ArchipelagoMW/Archipelago/docs/api.md

 ## Language

-AP world are written in python3.
+AP worlds are written in python3.
 Clients that connect to the server to sync items can be in any language that allows using WebSockets.